cypress-io/cypress-documentation/source/guides/continuous-integration/bitbucket-pipelines.md

     - cypress/screenshots/**
     - cypress/videos/**
 ```
+## Worker Jobs

+Next, the worker jobs under `pipelines` that will run Cypress tests with Chrome in parallel.

 We can use the `e2e` {% url "YAML anchor" https://support.atlassian.com/bitbucket-cloud/docs/yaml-anchors/ %} in our definition of the pipeline to execute parallel jobs using the `parallel` attribute.
+This will allow us to run multiples instances of Cypress at same time.

 ```yaml
 # job definition for running E2E tests in parallel